Fungal infections affect most of us throughout out life and often recurrence is high… Continue reading

 As previously posted verrucae can be one of life’s frustrations; they can oft be stubborn and non-responsive to treatment.
 They are caused by the Human papillomavirus (HPV) which invades and infects the top layer of the skin (epidermis).
 The HPV infection gets into the skin cells following an abrasion or breaks in the skin surface. … Continue reading

 What is a verrucua or wart?
 Verrucae and warts are areas of thickened skin, that often can be unsightly and painful that commonly affect the skin on the feet.
-What causes them and how did I catch one?
-Verrucae and warts are caused from a viral infection in known as the Human Papiloma Virus (HPV). … Continue reading
+What do they look like?
+Previous Next Verrucae and warts can present in many different ways from singular deep lesions to mosaic patterns and clusters.
+They … Continue reading